Limited Clients. Proven Results.

 Fine up to $500 and a jail sentence up to 60 days.

-Call the Speeding Ticket Defense Attorneys at Stiefvater Law to find out if we are currently taking on new clients.
+Call the Speeding Ticket Lawyers at Stiefvater Law to find out if we are currently taking on new clients.
 We are the Speeding Ticket Defense Lawyers in Valley View, Ohio, 44125.

 It is prima-facie lawful, in the absence of a lower limit declared or established pursuant to this section by the director of transportation or local authorities, for the operator of a motor vehicle, trackless trolley, or streetcar to operate the same at a speed not exceeding the following: